nicktehrany/website/content/notes/IN4049TU-Introduction-to-High-Performance-Computing/content/N-Body.md

 ## Barnes-Hut Algorithm

 It uses the quad tree and then for each node calculates the CM of all its particles (so it's children) then uses this to compute forces of sub-squares.
-Complexity is $O(N \textmd{log} N)$ just like the prior tree methods.
+Complexity is $O(N \text{log} N)$ just like the prior tree methods.

 ## Fast Multipole Method (FMM)